 - Have an effective one on one (and track it!);

-- Twenty hours of coaching: This includes 15 hours with a seasoned organizer, who will support them to develop internal systems to support effective organizing, design a campaign(s), create an achievable work plan(s), and implement that plan effectively.
-Additionally, organizations will have five hours of one-on-one communications coaching to support meaningful and attainable communication strategies that elevate their campaign work.
+- Direct coaching and mentorship: This includes up to 80 hours annually with a seasoned organizer who will coach key staff within the organization to develop internal systems to support effective organizing, design a campaign(s), create an achievable work plan(s), and implement that plan effectively.

 - Database access and training: All participating organizations will use a functioning database to capture and use organizing data.
-In the cases where organizations do not already have a database, the GOI program will provide contracts with NationBuilder for three years.
-Organizations will be supported to ensure the migration of information into the new system and will receive training on how to use basic functions.
+In cases where organizations do not already have a database, the GOI program will provide contracts with an external provider.

-Participating organizations in the 2017 GOI program include:
+Current participating organizations in the GOI program include: